APRIL 2018 – JULIAN MEETING

 “What is art?”, “What is poetry”, “What is music?” is one way of asking “What is a human being?”
 For I believe the mystery of what I am and what you are has to do before all else with our capacity to create, and be possessed by, such things.
 It is a sharing in the creative act that is no less than God-like, and that, too, is a source of wonder.
 Most people know something of this beyond, what we call transcendence.
 It seems to be part of the gut-feeling of being human to experience a sense of yearning, even of loss, a restless, seeking spirit which can feel like a kind of homesickness.
 There are times when we ache for that which will fulfill and complete us; a longing, it may be, for the lost state of innocence.
 Certainly, in the presence of beauty we may have a sense of both delight and longing.
 At its simplest it is a feeling that there is a ‘something more’ that transcends the everyday world of sights and sounds and surface chatter.

 At this Eastertide the Divine Ground, the beyond in our midst, is highlighted by the wonder of our Redemption as a man was crucified, buried and resurrected in order to win an eternity of bliss for every one of us; a vivid illustration and proof of the magnitude of God’s love for each of us.

-Next Meeting in April 2018 at 7.30pm in the Rectory.
+Next Meeting is on the 7th May at 7.30pm at the Rectory.
 Brian Fletcher